cdarwin/go-koans/README.md

 ## Go support in Vim

-If you have an interest in a more fany vim setup, I urge you to consider the post on the [Go Development Environment for Vim](https://blog.gopheracademy.com/vimgo-development-environment/) on the Gopher Academy Blog.
+If you have an interest in a more fancy vim setup, I urge you to consider the post on the [Go Development Environment for Vim](https://blog.gopheracademy.com/vimgo-development-environment/) on the Gopher Academy Blog.